breqwatr/voidith/doc/index.md

-# Voidith
+# Voithos
 ## A private cloud helper by Breqwatr

-Voidith is a command-line toolkit used to deploy and manage the various services and utilities that make up private clouds.
+Voithos is a command-line toolkit used to deploy and manage the various services and utilities that make up private clouds.

 While this project is created and Managed by Breqwatr, it's open source and free for anyone to use.

-Voidith was formerly known as the Breqwatr Deployment Tool.
+Voithos was formerly known as the Breqwatr Deployment Tool.

 ## Installation & Requirements

-Voidith is built upon Docker and Python, so in theory it should be able to run anywhere they do.
+Voithos is built upon Docker and Python, so in theory it should be able to run anywhere they do.
 In practice, it is tested against Mac OSX and Ubuntu Server 18.04.

-To install Voidith, check out the git project and use pip in a virtualenv.
+To install Voithos, check out the git project and use pip in a virtualenv.

 On Ubuntu: